 Content marketing is one of the easiest and most effective ways to market just about any business, including spa and salon.
-By now you probably know what content marketing is — the creation and curation of content posted to your own website and social media — and might even have tried it with varying degrees of success.
+By now you probably know what content marketing is, and might even have tried it with varying degrees of success.

-But if you’re floundering for ideas, or are not sure where to start, below you will find a list of 20 content marketing ideas for spas and salons.
+If you’re floundering for ideas, or are not sure where to start, below you will find a list of 30 content ideas to use in your marketing for spas and salons.

 Teach, don’t sell.

-Regardless of whether the platform is a blog, Facebook, Instagram, or other social media, a lot of content marketing attempts still look like this:
+Too many companies, regardless of whether the platform is a blog, Facebook, Instagram, or other social media, still create content that essentially says this this:

 Here’s a thing we sell for money!